itochterman/practical-app/README.md

 Add a few visualizations of the data returned from the API.

 Utilize the "microservices" directory to assist with some data visualizations.
 We've included tests for one such visualization, a simple panel that displays, based on the data provided, if the host is "UP" or "DOWN".
+Please make all of these pass, and feel free to add new ones for any others you want to add.

 Add the ability to resize the charts, and have the new size persist when the page is refreshed.

-Create a treeview component with a few made-up hosts that would return a similar dashboard (but keep in mind our API only returns data for the one host)
+Create a treeview component with host we provided, and add a few made-up hosts that would return a similar dashboard (but keep in mind our API only returns data for the one host)

 Please add your own eye and style this page as you'd like!